 Every kite in every MBK series.

 The breeze outside was somewhat less than forecast, but would support the 10-Cell Skewer Tetrahedral.
 Bamboo!
-Just in case of persistent low wind, the red Dowel Roller was brought along as well.
+Just in case of persistent low wind, the Red Roller was brought along as well.

 The field I chose was suited to the prevailing westerly wind direction.
 However, that location can be a little tricky with a fairly sharp wind gradient over much of the field.
 In other words, the transition from insufficient breeze strength near the ground to sufficient can be rather sudden as the kite is urged up past 50 feet or so.
 It depends on the general wind strength too of course.

 The first half hour was a yo-yo affair with rapid pull-ins and slide-outs of the line.
 Tetras don't accelerate upward very well, even with a decent yank on the line!
 It wasn't long before I was towing up on over half the field length of line.
 Long periods of slower air thwarted each attempt to stay up.
 No amount of fancy line-working can compensate for insufficient wind strength.
 On the other hand, gusty periods would have really pushed the roller!

 Finally, with rain approaching in the distance, the breeze became more consistent and stronger.
 Launching right from my hand became effortless.
 It was satisfying to slowly let the line slip, maintaining a 20 or 30-degree climbout.
 With so much cloud about, the kite's position was clear against the detail of low cloud-cover.